lenra-io/dofigen/docs/struct.md

 The YAML patch system in Dofigen allows for extending and modifying YAML structures by applying patches.
 This system is useful for reusing and modifying configurations without duplicating them.

+## Patches

+A patch in Dofigen represents a set of changes to be applied to a data structure.
+Patches can include operations such as adding new fields, removing existing fields, or modifying the values of existing fields.
+This allows for flexible and controlled modifications to YAML configurations without duplicating entire configurations.
+Patches are applied sequentially, with each patch operation modifying the data structure incrementally.
+This approach ensures that changes are made in a predictable and manageable way, making it easier to maintain and update configurations over time.

 ## Dofigen